project-gemmi/gemmi/docs/mol.rst

   #define GEMMI_WRITE_IMPLEMENTATION
   #include <gemmi/to_pdb.hpp>

+Moreover, the same holds for functions writing MTZ and mmCIF files defined in ``gemmi/mtz.hpp`` and ``gemmi/to_mmcif.hpp``.
+In the source of the gemmi program all these functions are compiled in one compilation unit -- see :file:`src/output.cpp`.

 **Python**

 To output a file or string in the PDB format use one of the functions: